Getting help for a friend can take a bit of time and effort but it is worth it.

 If you’re worried about your friend, it may be important to let their family or another trusted adult know.
 Lots of young people worry about ‘betraying’ their friends.
-It can feel difficult getting the right balance between your friend's right to privacy and the need to make sure they are safe.
-If you decide to tell someone else, try to let your friend know first that you are planning on doing this and encourage them to be involved if possible.
+It can feel difficult getting the right balance between your friends’ right to privacy and the need to make sure they’re safe.
+If you decide to tell someone else, try to let your friend know first that you’re planning on doing this and encourage them to be involved if possible.